leepowers/WordPress-Base-Plugin/wp-content/plugins/scaffold/USAGE.md

   * The `scaffold_` prefix with a unique identifier for your plugin
   * The `scaffold-` prefix with a unique identifier for your plugin
   * The `"scaffold"` quoted string with a unqiue identifier for your plugin
+	* `Scaffold` - for the plugin name
+	* `scaffold` - finally replace with unique identifier for your plugin

 # LaunchCTL (OSX Only)